To protect staff and visitors, the Portsmouth Museums are recommending masks for everyone ages 2 and above.

 Visit and Be Inspired

-The Museum is located at 904 Elm Avenue.
+The Museum is located at the corner of Elm Avenue & Rutter St (adjacent to the Splash Park).
 Click map below for directions.

 Non-flash photography is permitted for personal use, except where noted.
-Flash photography, video equipment, and tripods are not permitted by visitors.
-Photography must not be disruptive to other visitors or block exhibits and hallways.
+Flash photography, video equipment, and tripods are not permitted Photography must not be disruptive to other visitors or block exhibits and hallways.

-At times, photographers and staff may be at work documenting museum activities.
-Your presence implies your consent to the Museum to use your likeness in educational and promotional use.
+At times, photographers and staff may be documenting museum activities.
+Your presence implies consent for the Museum to use your likeness in educational and promotional images.

-Members of the press are permitted to photograph exhibitions with prior permission from the Marketing Coordinator, Lynette James, (firstname.lastname@example.org, 757-393-8983).
-The press member must identify themselves by showing identification and signing in at the front desk.
-Press must wear their press badge.
-Press members are allowed during opening receptions and special events.
-Flashes are allowed for general exhibit photos by the press.
+Members of the press are permitted to photograph exhibitions, receptions, and events with prior permission from Marketing Coordinator Lynette James (757-393-8983).
+The press member must identify themselves by wearing their press credentials and signing in at the front desk.

 Formal portraits and commissioned photography require a photography permit from the Department of Museums.
 Please observe the following guidelines:

-Permits are allow for limited use of public spaces only.
+Permits are allowed for limited use of public spaces only.